aliakhtar/AnnoTest/README.md

  **Complete Example**:

- Here's a complete example of how to unit test a simple annotation, `@PrintMe` and its processor, `PrintMeProcessor`.
+ Here's how to unit test a simple annotation: `@PrintMe` and its processor: `PrintMeProcessor`.
 The processor just prints the name of whichever element contains the `@PrintMe` annotation.